vgyanlabs/vidyut/README.md

 --------------------------

-## Team Roles and Responsibilities - Marketing and Sales Model: Unallocated, you can add your names and make a PR based on interest
+## Team Roles and Responsibilities - Marketing and Sales Mode: add your names and make a PR based on interest

 ### Leadership:
 - **Muzammil**: Technical and Business architect.